AlternateFiction/SpecPlus/README.md

 # Spec+

-_This is a personal fork of Spec+ v0.5_
+_This is a personal fork of Kobaiashi's Spec+ v0.5_

 ## Changes

-* Loot spec selection in tooltip
+* Added loot spec selection to tooltip
+* Most settings are now non-character specific
 * Fixed some nil errors
-* Most settings are non-character specific
 * General code cleanup